Helping our users get the best from our website

 We regularly check our pages to ensure they meet our accessibility requirements using automated checking tools as well as carrying out manual testing with assistive technologies.

-If you have any comments or suggestions on how we can improve the website, please get in touch at firstname.lastname@example.org or use the feedback link available at the bottom of each page.
+If you have any comments or suggestions on how we can improve the website, please get in touch at firstname.lastname@example.org or use the feedback link available in the left hand navigation of each page.

 Browser accessibility features